plankes-projects/splitastic/SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilities to support [at] epicnerf [dot] com with the subject 'Splitastic Vulnerability'.
+Report vulnerabilities via email to 'support [at] epicnerf [dot] com' with the subject 'Splitastic Vulnerability'.